Wellness and work/life balance

 Campus fitness centers

-Be sure your employees know they can work out right on campus (UPC or HSC) at the convenient fitness centers run by USC RecSports.
-Encourage them to visit the RecSports website to explore wellness offerings, as well as USC’s comprehensive Be Well USC website.
+Be sure your employees know they can work out right on campus (UPC, HSC or University Village) at the convenient fitness centers run by USC RecSports.
+Encourage them to visit the RecSports website to explore wellness offerings.